-The Commission plans to rescind and adopt a new Chapter 23, pursuant to Executive Order 10.
-New Chapter 23 is proposed to ensure the Commission meets the requirements set forth in law by adopting rules for the administration of the Skilled Workforce Shortage Tuition Grant.
-The proposed rulemaking establishes the eligibility criteria and awarding of funds for the grant; describes the processes, procedures, and duties of the Commission, applicants, and institutions; and provides the process used to align high-demand jobs to programs of study offered at participating institutions.
+The Commission proposes to rescind and adopt a new Chapter 13, pursuant to Executive Order 10.
+New Chapter 13 is proposed to ensure the Commission meets the requirements set forth in law by adopting rules for the administration of the Vocational-Technical Tuition Grant.
+The proposed rulemaking establishes the eligibility criteria and awarding of funds for the grant and describes the processes, procedures, and duties of the Commission, applicants, and institutions.
 The rulemaking also includes cross-references to definitions for use under the grant.
-The rulemaking includes two citations to Iowa Code section 256.227, which was transferred by 2023 Iowa Acts, Senate File 514, section 2641.
+The rulemaking includes citations to Iowa Code sections 256.192, which was transferred by 2023 Iowa Acts, Senate File 514, section 2641.